senhorgomes/loudred/README.md

 To make Loudred stop playing all music

+To pause and resume the music, you can use the following commands.

+>!pause
+>!resume

 More commands to come!

 * Implemented in Javascript using, FFMPEG, discord.js, yt-search, & ytdl-core.